 • Healthcare providers rely on them to schedule appointments or send reminders with ease.

-• Nonprofit organizations leverage this technology to reach more donors and drive engagement in fundraising campaigns.
+• Organizations leverage this technology and nonprofit marketing software to reach more donors and drive engagement in fundraising campaigns.

 • B2B companies use them to automate lead-generation campaigns and enhance customer experience.